One of the most crucial elements to consider when building your online store is product's pricing.

 Once you’ve done your research on their pricing, you can decide whether you want to match their prices or try to beat them.
 Just be sure that you’re keeping in mind all of your costs, direct and indirect, when employing this strategy along with your item’s quality.
 You may be able to match or price higher if you know your condition is better or match or go lower if you can source your products at a price that makes it feasible.

 Unlike using the market, in cost-plus pricing, you’re looking internally for your prices.
 You’ll determine your break-even point for how much you need to sell the particular product at a minimum to make your direct and indirect costs back.
 After you’ve determined that amount, you can then add in your markup for the amount of profit you can make on that particular item.
 You can add in a particular percentage for all of your inventory or mark them up individually.
 You may find that some prices may seem too high, so you may need to either find ways to reduce your cost or lower the markup on the item.
+There are many online product price calculators to help you with this task.

 Another price strategy that you may want to consider during your online store building is offering bundles.
 This often allows you to sell more inventory and gives customers a chance to get the items they want at a lower price.
 This can help to increase the value of the items for the buyer because they can feel as though they are getting a deal.
 Often, it’s beneficial to put a high-value piece together with lower value items to allow for the high-value part to make up for any losses on the lower value portion of the bundle.
 This strategy can be a good way to introduce people to your products by creating an introduction bundle that has a variety of items.
 Some retailers produce trial sizes of their products that they bundle to entice buyers.
 This can be beneficial if your products come in different scents, colors, or formulations.